jeremyxu1998/3d_polygon_visualizer/README.md

 # 3D Polygon Visualizer
 This program is to complete software assessment for Neocis.
+The key challenge is to use 2D plotting functions only to achieve 3D plotting, with basic user interaction functionality.

 ## Environment Setup
 I choose Python because of its fast prototyping capability and efficient numpy library for matrix operations (thus the operations are vectorized as much as possible).
 Packages used: